sofieverhees/model-mechanotransduction/README.md

 where `var` is the variable $\phi_d$ if it states `cd`, $\phi_a$ if `ca`, $\rho_a$ if `p` and $u$ if `u`, `stim` is `2D` when there is 2xD stimulus and nothing if 3D stimulus was used, `bcs` can either be `partfixed` meaning a rigid substrate or `neumann` meaning only the force boundary condition holds, and `m` determines the shape of the cell with 1-> radially symmtric cell shape, 0 -> lamellipodium cell shape, and 2-> radially symmetric cell with nucleus.

-## Relate Results to Figures
-If the files are run as instructed, a folder 'results' will be created including the following subfolders
-- 'simulations': includes simulation results (.vtu and .pvd), which are visualised with [Paraview](https://www.paraview.org/) 5.10.0-RC1 and correspond to Figures 1-4, 6-9, 11-14 & 16-19, and Figures 27 & 28 in Appendix A.5.
-- 'temp': includes saved numpy arrays (.npy) with the discrete time derivative, L2-norm, minumum and maximum values of $\phi_a$, $\phi_d$, $\rho_a$ and $u$ as well as other variables saved at each time step.
-- 'figures': includes figures (.png) that correspond to Figures 5, 10, 15 & 20, Figures 22 & 24 in Appendix A.1, and Figure 25 in Appendix A.2.